Katharine Weymouth

 Katharine Bouchage Weymouth (born May 28, 1966) is an American lawyer and businesswoman who from 2008 to 2014 was publisher of The Washington Post and chief executive officer of Washington Post Media.

 Early life and education

-Weymouth grew up on the Upper East Side of Manhattan, New York City, where she attended the Brearley School.
-She later attended Harvard College, earning a BA magna cum laude in literature in 1988, before studying literature for a year at Oxford University.
+Weymouth is the daughter of Lally Weymouth and Yann Weymouth.
+Weymouth grew up on the Upper East Side of Manhattan, New York City, where she attended the Dalton School and the Brearley School.
+She later attended Harvard College, earning a BA magna cum laude in literature in 1988; her thesis focused on Mark Twain.
+Next she studied literature for a year at Oxford University.
 She earned her JD from Stanford Law School in 1992.

 Career

 While an associate at Williams & Connolly, a prominent law firm in Washington, D.C., Weymouth went to work as an assistant counsel of the Post in 1996.
 She later became the head of advertising.
 Weymouth was named publisher of the Post and chief executive officer of Washington Post Media on 7 February 2008, succeeding Boisfeuillet Jones Jr.